pachyderm/docs/content/latest/enterprise/auth/authorization/permissions.md

 ---
 # metadata #
-title: Pachyderm IAM
+title: MLDM IAM
-description: Learn how to manage access to Pachyderm resources using roles.
+description: Learn how to manage access to MLDM resources using roles.
 date:
 # taxonomy #
 tags: ["permissions", "management"]